 Questions on DUNKIN’ DONUTS

-Q. Are all Tri-state Dunkin’ Donut bagels/donuts Kosher?
+Q. Are all Tri-state Dunkin’ Donut donuts/bagels Kosher?

-A. Unfortunately they are not.
-Bagels can only be purchased at a kosher certified store.
+A. No. Baked goods products can only be purchased at a kosher certified store.
 Each franchisee is responsible for their own products and many of them are produced in the same ovens with actual not Kosher food products.
-One should not eat in a Dunkin’ Donuts that is not kosher supervised (drinking is another story).
+One should not eat in a Dunkin’ Donuts location that is not kosher supervised (drinking is another story).

 Q. I was wondering if you have a list of all the coffee and frozen drinks you can purchase at non kosher Dunkin’ Donuts stores.
 Please advise.

 A. You can purchase any beverage at a non kosher Dunkin’ Donuts store as long as it is a flavor sold at a kosher location.
 As long as you verify that the exact same flavor is available to drink in a kosher location, it is fine to drink at a not kosher store.

 Q. There’s a Dunkin’ Donuts where I’d like to buy Large Hot containers of Tea or Cafe.
 I believe the container is referenced as JOE.
 Any feedback welcomed.

 A. Any drink that can be bought at a kosher Dunkin’ Donuts store can be bought in a non-kosher store, as long as it is the same flavor.
 Regular hot tea and coffee are fine.

 Q. Can any of the drinks (other then plain coffee) sold in stores from your SELECT list be considered kosher (i.e. lattes, coolatas, cappuccino)?
 Is there a list for that?